student health insurance

 What does it pay for?

 The Student Insurance is a comprehensive indemnity plan and so pays for a wide variety of health care services.
-For a detailed breakdown students may go to http://si.illinois.edu/ and download the appropriate policy brochure (2015-1 for Undergrads, 2015-2 for Grads).
+For a detailed breakdown students may go to https://si.illinois.edu/ scroll to bottom of page and download the appropriate policy brochure for Undergrads or for Grads.
 Services of note that are NOT covered by the plan include basic vision and dental care.

 How do I use it to pay for my health care?